cedx/akismet.js/README.md

 Prevent comment spam using [Akismet](https://akismet.com) service, in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

+> For detailed instructions, see the [user guide](https://cedx.github.io/akismet.js).

 ## Features
 - [Key verification](https://akismet.com/development/api/#verify-key): checks an Akismet API key and gets a value indicating whether it is valid.
 - [Comment check](https://akismet.com/development/api/#comment-check): checks a comment and gets a value indicating whether it is spam.